UjjwalSaini07/Fund-Hive/README.md

 # Fund-Hive

-Fund-Hive is an innovative Web3 crowdfunding platform that empowers creators, entrepreneurs, and communities to bring their ideas to life.
-Built on the Solana blockchain, Fund-Hive leverages cutting-edge Web3 technologies to provide a decentralized, transparent, and efficient funding ecosystem.
+Fund-Hive is a Web3-powered crowdfunding platform built on the Solana blockchain.
+Leveraging the Anchor framework (Rust) for smart contract development and Next.js for its responsive interface, Fund-Hive offers a decentralized and transparent ecosystem for creators and communities to fund innovative ideas.
+By eliminating intermediaries and ensuring trustless transactions, Fund-Hive empowers users to bring their visions to life in the Web3 era. 🚀

 <table align="left">
     <thead align="left">